pytest-dev/pytest-bdd/README.rst

 Multiline steps
 ---------------

-**Note!** This possibility not a part of Gherkin standard and is supported for legacy parser.
+..
+NOTE:: This possibility not a part of Gherkin standard and is supported for legacy parser.
 Let use Gherkin docstrings and custom step matcher.

 As Gherkin, pytest-bdd-ng supports multiline steps (aka `PyStrings <http://behat.org/en/v3.0/user_guide/writing_scenarios.html#pystrings>`_).